Our Current Projects

 See further down for projects led by other groups which we support.

-We are engaging interested parties in a project initially for the Earlswood Commons (possibly including Reigate Common).
+We have worked since early 2021 to find ways of encouraging people who are local to Earlswood and Redhill commons in supporting its nature.
 Reigate and Banstead Borough Council are developing a new long term plan for the commons and we would like to see the areas getting more enhancements.
-This would not only be for the benefit of wildlife; we could take this opportunity, where people are more aware of our public spaces with the limited options of lockdown, but also have been experiencing increased isolation and sedentary lives.
-We are hoping to engage them in a 2021 project outdoors when we can come together as a community.
+This would not only be for the benefit of wildlife; we could take this opportunity for shared activities, where people are more aware of our public spaces (especially since the lockdowns), but also have been experiencing increased isolation and sedentary lives.

 Other local projects we support